-The various dimensions of healthy communities illustrated in the National Academies model (Figure 35) - the physical environment; public safety; the social environment; transportation; education; employment; health systems and services; housing; and income and wealth - are interrelated and interdependent.
+Four dimensions of healthy communities-the physical, social, economic and work, and service environments-are interrelated and interdependent.
 Many of the risk and protective factors described could fit within multiple dimensions (e.g. parks could be described within the physical environment as well as the service environment).
 Similarly, the strategies highlighted for each dimension are likely to have positive impacts across other dimensions.
-For instance, the "Complete Communities Planning" approach is described in relation to its impact on transportation, but the effect on other aspects of community well-being may be viewed in the context of the physical, social, and work environments, and the connections between each.
-It is unnecessary to specify or prioritize a dimensions are intended to organize the discussion and can be useful in identifying areas for intervention.
+For instance, the complete communities approach is described in relation to its impact on the service environment, but the effect on other aspects of community well-being may be viewed in the context of the physical, social, and economic and work environments and the connections between each.
+It is unnecessary to specify or prioritize a dimension when promoting placebased initiatives.
+Rather, the distinctions among the four dimensions are intended to organize the discussion and can be useful in identifying areas for intervention.